Why do people float?

 How do you clean the tanks?

 The water is fully filtered three times between each float, passing through a one micron filter.
-The water is sterilized by hydrogen peroxide and UV.
+The water is cleaned using hydrogen peroxide and UV light.

 Do I get dehydrated from soaking for so long?